 Effective January 1, 2012, no new participants were permitted to enroll into the Citigroup Long-Term Care (LTC) Plan.
-Participants who enrolled on or before December 31, 2011 may continue to be participants under the LTC Plan.
+Participants who enrolled on or before December 31, 2011, may continue to be participants under the LTC Plan.

-If you enrolled in LTC coverage prior to January 1, 2012, premiums for you and your spouse/partner will be deducted from your pay.
-You will pay for coverage with after-tax dollars; the cost is based on your age when you become insured.
+The cost for LTC coverage is based on your age when you became insured.
 Family members who have enrolled for LTC coverage, other than spouses/partners, are billed directly.